 “No ma’am, I just want to know who I tell about your exceptional service, I have not seen anyone as passionate about their job as you.”

-I blushed, and found myself quite embarrassed.
+I found myself quite embarrassed.
 My cheeks showed their familiar flush, “That’s very kind, but I don’t need recognition.”

 What were numbers but something that could be chalked up as luck, a fluke, or simple economical demand?
 I had a wrap sheet of facts and figures that the credit for which was all devoted to other employees.
 The heart of my file, the very soul of my personal worth towards the company was empty.